awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 1. Environment variables.
 2. Shared credentials file.
 3. If your application is running on an |EC2| instance, |IAM| role for |EC2|.
+4. If your application uses an ECS task definition or RunTask API operation,
+   |IAM| role for tasks.

 The SDK detects and uses the built-in providers automatically, without requiring manual configurations.
 For example, if you use |IAM| roles for